SoTL Sessions

 We welcome scholarly approaches from all disciplines.
 Studies can be multidisciplinary or focus on a single discipline; those that focus on a single discipline should include ways the findings can be adapted to other disciplinary contexts.

 SoTL Sessions will be paired by the conference team in bundles of two to be delivered during a 60-minute concurrent session.
 SoTL Sessions are twenty minutes followed by five minutes of Q&A, with five additional minutes for transition in between presentations.
+All sessions will be recorded for later access by conference participants.

 Please anonymize the proposal text by removing references to proposal authors or institutions to allow for blind review.